System packages

 └── dependencies.sh

-).
-Typical use cases include installing required system packages to be used in your Predictor, building Python packages from source, etc. If initialization time is a concern, see Docker images for how to build and use custom Docker images.
+`dependencies.sh` is executed with `bash` shell during the initialization of each replica (before installing Python packages in `requirements.txt` or `conda-packages.txt`).
+Typical use cases include installing required system packages to be used in your Predictor, building Python packages from source, etc. If initialization time is a concern, see [Docker images](https://docs.cortexlabs.com/0.29/workloads/dependencies/images) for how to build and use custom Docker images.

-Here is an example dependencies.sh
+Here is an example `dependencies.sh`, which installs the `tree` utility:

 apt-get update && apt-get install -y tree